+Thirdly, when editing photographs authenticity is still important to me.
 The boundary between photography and digital creative art is blurred.
 It's gradually becoming more acceptable to digitally manipulate images, for instance, replacing skies, removing objects, or adding new content to an image.

-This means in his portfolio, he will:
+This means in my portfolio, I will:

 - NOT add new content eg. placement of new objects, animals, or people, including not replacing skies.

-- remove distracting objects (in the same way artists leave them out of their paintings), because his photographs are not literal, they're not meant as photojournalistic images to capture reality as is, but instead they are meant as an interpretation of reality - they are works of fine art.
+- remove distracting objects (in the same way artists leave them out of their paintings), because my photographs are not literal, they're not meant as photojournalistic images to capture reality as is, but instead they are meant as an interpretation of reality - they are works of fine art.